NVISOsecurity/evtx-hunter/readme.md

 in EVTX files.
 The tool comes with a few predefined rules to help you get going.
 This includes rules to spot for example:
 - The first time a certain DNS domain is queried;
-- The first time a process is launched;
+- The first time a certain process is launched;
 - New service installations;
 - User account lockouts;
 - ...

 New use cases can easily be added to support your use case:
-- ``rules/first_occurence.json``: monitor the first time something happens that matches the rule, such as a certain service being installed or a compromised user account being used.
+- ``rules/first_occurence.json``: monitor the first time something happens that matches the rule, such as installing a new (malicious) service or using a compromised user account.

-- ``rules/interesting_events.json``: monitor each time something happens that matches the rule, such as the audit log being cleared or a new service being instakked.
+- ``rules/interesting_events.json``: monitor each time something happens that matches the rule, such as clearing the audit log or installing a new service.

 # Why evtx-hunter?